 While it may not be advisable to apply for a credit card based on its visual appeal, now could be an opportune time to both reap the improved rewards and enjoy the sleek rose gold and metal design if the Gold Card’s benefits already align with your spending.

 How to get the Limited Edition Rose Gold Card

 In order to take advantage of the limited time offer, you’ll need a referral from a current American Express Card Member.

 Nearly any friend or family member with a personal or business Amex card can refer you, with the exception of co-branded cards.
 American Express co-branded cards from Delta, Hilton and Marriott, among others, are ineligible.
 You can find a comprehensive list of cards ineligible cards for referral on the issuer’s website here.

-If you’re approved for the Rose Gold Card, not only can you earn the 40,000-point welcome bonus, but the person who refers you can earn bonus Membership Rewards® points as well, through the American Express Refer a Friend program.
+If you’re approved for the Rose Gold Card, not only can you earn the 35,000-point welcome bonus (after spending $4,000 in the first three months), but the person who refers you can earn bonus Membership Rewards® points as well, through the American Express Refer a Friend program.

 If you already have a Gold Card and want to take advantage of the limited edition design, you can reach out to Amex directly to request the metal Rose Gold Card.

 If you’ve considered applying for the American Express Gold Card in the past or you missed out on the Limited Edition Rose Gold offer in 2018, now may be a great time to take the plunge.